 Houseboats vary in size and come with a kitchen, showers, and a water slide.

 We like the Presidential boat, which theoretically sleeps 16 people between the staterooms, bunk beds, and a loft for a gaggle of kids, and has two full baths.
+We have also enjoyed the Executive, which worked out just fine for our family of four and was more affordable.
+See which boat model fits your family and budget >

 Our normal day consists of fishing, eating, and swimming.
-The Lake Shasta shoreline is huge, over 300 miles, so we don't see a huge percentage of it.
+The Lake Shasta shoreline is huge, over 300 miles, so we don’t see a huge percentage of it.
+And, we don’t see a lot of other people.

 We pull up on shore, extend the included ramp, and climb off to explore.
 Campfires on the shores are allowed, a highlight every night, sitting around eating s’mores and checking out the scenery.
 Lake Shasta is massive and quite beautiful.
 We often go to a local marina one day for ice cream and a resupply of ice.